Thursday, 30 June 2005

 Came back from London last night.

-My cold was getting worse and I had a board meeting, yet I found time to run to park of Villa Angeletti to watch preparations for Bologna Per tot parade.
+My cold was getting worse and I had a board meeting, yet I found time to run to the park of Villa Angeletti to watch preparations for Bologna Per tot parade.
 In the local Bologna dialect, "per tot" means "for every one".
-It is the festival for welcoming the summer, organized by students from Bologna University and local associations.
+It is the festival for welcoming the summer and the new students, and is organized by students from Bologna University and local associations.

-This year though summer seems to be hesitating if it should come or not.
-The Par Tot parade was a riot of colours.
-There were mainly students and young persons, a few smoking pot, almost everyone drinking wine and having fun.
+This year though the summer seems to be hesitating if it should come or not.
+Even if it was not very warm, the Par Tot parade was a riot of colours.
+There were mainly students and young persons, a few of them smoking pot, almost everyone drinking wine and having fun.
 There was even an Anand Marg group in the parade with Acharya Kamleshwar Nanda from India.

 Friday, 10 June 2005